shadden/celmech/docs/quickstart.rst

         \end{align*}

-When a :class:`PoincareHamiltonian <celmech.poincare.PoincareHamiltonian>` is first initialized, it will only contain the 'Keplerian' terms of the Hamiltonian and will not contain any terms representing gravitaional interactions between the planets.
+When a :class:`~celmech.poincare.PoincareHamiltonian` is first initialized, it will only contain the 'Keplerian' terms of the Hamiltonian and will not contain any terms representing gravitaional interactions between the planets.
 This will result in quite boring dynamical evolution: the planets' mean longitudes, :math:`\lambda_i`, will simply increase linearly with time at a rate of :math:`n_i = \frac{G^{2} M_{2}^{2} m_{i}^{3}}{\Lambda_{i}^{3}}`, while all other orbital elements remain constant.

 In order explore more interesting dynamics, we need to add terms to Hamiltonian that capture pieces of the gravitational interactions between planets.
 Since our planet pair is near a 3:2 MMR, terms associated with this resonance are a natural choice to explore.
 For a pair of co-planar planets, these terms will all involve linear combinations of the two resonant angles

 .. math::
         \theta_1 = 3\lambda_2-2\lambda_1 - \varpi_1 \\
         \theta_2 = 3\lambda_2-2\lambda_1 - \varpi_2

 In fact, at lowest order in the planets' eccentricities, there are just two such terms, :math:`\propto e_1\cos\theta_1` and :math:`\propto e_2\cos\theta_2`.
-The method :meth:`add_all_MMR_and_secular_terms <celmech.poincare.PoincareHamiltonian.add_all_MMR_and_secular_terms>` provides a convenient method for adding these terms to our Hamiltonian:
+The method :meth:`~celmech.poincare.PoincareHamiltonian.add_MMR_terms` provides a convenient method for adding these terms to our Hamiltonian:

 .. code:: python

   pham.add_MMR_terms(3,1,max_order=1)
   pham.H